10 Tips for Success: Kindergarten Book Lovers Keep Reading All Summer Long!

 Photos used with permission from parents and educators

-Powerful kindergarten literacy gains can easily be lost over the summer, especially by our emerging readers and writers who are still building foundational literacy skills.
-Wise kindergarten teachers have developed strategies to continue supporting family reading and oral language development over the summer.
+Powerful kindergarten literacy gains can easily be lost over the summer, especially by our emerging readers and writers who are still building foundational literacy skills.Ā Wise kindergarten teachers have developed strategies to continue supporting family reading, vocabulary, and language development over the summer.
 Read about 10 of our best strategies!

 Keep the love of reading alive!
 Develop a nightly reading at home ritual and encourage families to bring back the out-loud culture with songs, poems, and rhymes!

-1. Create a culture of kindergarten book lovers: Reading is Fun!
+1. Create a culture of book lovers ALL year long: Reading Is Fun!

 Establish a school-wide summer reading program.
 Make your summer reading program a high-priority commitment!
 Encourage parents to read to their children and read with their children.
 All.
 Summer.
 Long.

 Some children benefit from additional practice with phonics-based books such as Books by Bob.
-Ask your literacy coordinator to provide quality take-home books for students and a list of preferred library books for emergent readers.
+Ask your literacy coordinator to provide take-home books for phonics practice and a list of favorite library books for emergent readers.

 3. Give children a summer reading log